 The Crappy Childhood Fairy: This interesting and well-written blog walks a line between creative memoir & academic analysis.

 Dumb Runner: Mark Remy’s excellent tongue-in-cheek running commentary.

 Undercrust: Written by me under my alter ego Charley Rider for over two years.
-Lots of content, but most of my best stuff from this period is in my book.
+Lots of content, but my best stuff from this period is in my book (which you should read).